Partner with us to choose the giving strategy that works best for you.

 Many ways to give—your legacy to create.

-Learn more about the many giving options available, each with certain tax benefits and income potential.
-Every situation is different, so it’s important to examine your charitable goals, lifetime income needs and family situation.
+We welcome the opportunity to work with you and your advisors to evaluate your charitable giving strategy.
+We are here to help review the many giving options available, each with certain tax benefits and income potential.
+Every situation is different, so it’s important to examine your charitable goals, lifetime income needs, and family situation.

 A popular and enduring planned gift is a simple charitable bequest, which is a gift made through your will.
 Bequests are popular because they give you the opportunity to leave a lasting legacy.
 When you make a charitable bequest, you retain full use of your property during life, so there is no disruption of your lifestyle and no immediate out-of-pocket cost.